DataDog/documentation/content/en/security_platform/application_security/custom_rules.md

 ### Define AppSec query

-Construct an Application Security query.
+Construct an ASM query.
 For example, create a query to monitor an endpoint for SQL injection attempts: `@appsec.type:sql_injection -@http.url_details.path:"/debug-endpoint-executing-sql" env:production`.

 Optionally, define a unique count and signal grouping.
 Count the number of unique values observed for an attribute in a given timeframe.
 The defined group-by generates a signal for each group-by value.
 Typically, the group-by is an entity (like user or IP).
 The group-by is also used to [join the queries together](#joining-queries).